 "There's a thin line between putting your best foot forward and not being truthful," says Tasha Cunningham, founder of the Miami-based Dontdatehimgirl.com.
 "I think it's the biggest dilemma the online dating world faces."

 Cunningham started the company in 2005 after dating a man for almost five months who was in the process of getting a separation.
-He failed to share that with Cunningham.
-The site claims 1 million members and receives 400,000 hits a day.
-Cunningham estimates that women have entered information on 30,000 men.

 While the site is for women, 20 percent of members are male and join to participate in the He Said She Said forum.
 Members of the site post the full name, city and photograph of the creep they say wronged them, along with an at times detailed description of exactly what said creep did.